posabsolute/posabsolute.github.io/_posts/2026-07-06-building-zork-with-fable.md

 ![](https://github.com/posabsolute/zork-ui/raw/main/docs/screenshots/hero-west-of-house.png)

-Every model release ships with the same benchmark charts, and I have never known what those numbers mean for a real project.
-Last week I got a natural experiment instead: I built the same thing twice, once with Opus, once with Fable.
-So here it is, my position as of july '26, based on one project I can actually show you.
+Every model release comes with the same benchmark charts, and I have never really known what those numbers mean for a real project.
+Last week I got a natural experiment instead.
+I built the same project twice, once with Opus and once with Fable, and this post is my attempt at explaining the difference with something I can actually show you.

-The project: the original 1980 Zork I running in the browser.
-Not a remake: the actual story file, byte for byte, on a real Z-machine.
-Around the untouched terminal, a shell: 110 animated pixel-art scenes that track the live game state, a generative soundtrack, an auto-drawn map.
-One rule from the start: observe, never interfere.
-The UI reads the Z-machine's memory and its output text.
-It never injects a command, never patches a rule.
-Strip the shell away and you have exactly the game your parents played, mid-session, unharmed.
+The project is the original 1980 Zork I running in the browser.
+It is not a remake, it is the actual story file, byte for byte, running on a real Z-machine.
+Around that untouched terminal I built a shell with 110 animated pixel-art scenes that follow the live game state, a generative soundtrack, and a map that draws itself as you explore.
+The one rule from the start was to observe and never interfere.
+The UI reads the Z-machine's memory and its output text, but it never injects a command and never patches a rule.
+Strip the shell away and you are left with exactly the game your parents played, mid-session, unharmed.

 You can [play it here](https://zork.arobase.co).
 Code is [on GitHub](https://github.com/posabsolute/zork-ui).